 ‘His reputation is on the rise again now, though,’ says Deborah Coy, head of Old Master Paintings at Christie’s in New York.
 ‘He produced some breathtakingly beautiful works.’

 Following major Corcos exhibitions in Padua in 2014 and in Turin in 2019, one of his works, Alla fontana (Le due colombe), 1896, is offered for sale in European Art Part I on 15 October at Christie’s in New York.

 Vittorio Corcos: celebrity portraitist

-Corcos’s gifts were clear from an early age.
+Corcos’s amazing gifts were clear from an early age.
 At 16, he was admitted directly into the second year of Florence’s Academy of Fine Arts.
 When he was 21, the King of Italy, Umberto I, bought one of his paintings, and he was able to finance a move to Paris.

 There, his compatriot and fellow painter Giuseppe de Nittis introduced him to Degas, Manet and Caillebotte.
 He exhibited regularly at the Salon and signed a contract with the eminent dealers at Maison Goupil, to whom he supplied work for many years — even after his return to Italy in 1886.

 He went on to become a highly respected portraitist, counting Kaiser Wilhelm II of Germany, Benito Mussolini and opera star Lina Cavalieri among his subjects.
 In Coy’s view, however, his portraits were relatively conventional offerings — and Corcos’s ‘best work’ was his turn-of-the-century imagery of ‘dangerously independent women’.

 Alla fontana (Le due colombe) depicts one such female, perched confidently on the Lion Fountain outside Florence’s Pitti Palace.
 She captures the viewer in her gaze, unfazed by a dove fluttering from the left of the picture towards her.